Please use the application below and follow the corresponding process.

 Using EI Videos for Continuing Education

-Beginning April 1, 2006 a maximum of 5 hours of EI Video credit may be used for every 30 hours of continuing education submitted for renewal and/or core knowledge area documentation purposes.
+Beginning April 1, 2006 a maximum of 5 hours of EI Video credit from videos from the EI Clearinghouse may be used for every 30 hours of continuing education submitted for renewal and/or core knowledge area documentation purposes.

 Beginning March 1, 2008